 I just think that they’ve taken a simple way of making money online (find a product online and promote it) and added their own membership layer over it, charging high prices to profit from this formula and being how complicated their compensation plan was, all the negative things I saw, I just can’t give it a recommended rating, but more of a “cautionary” one.

 In general, succeeding via starting an online business is tough and yes, most people fail.
 But in my opinion people who try to get an online business started through an MLM program have an even harder time succeeding.

 There are a few reasons for this, but the major ones include:

 There’s a bigger headache in my opinion at least, because the compensation model is typically harder to grasp, there’s more time spent recruiting and more time to reach a point in that recruiting to make good money and overall, you end up spending more in membership fees and buying products to then re-sell them.

 People who don’t know any better may believe that approach is the only approach but it isn’t and let me explain why:

 I do online business.
 And there’s a completely different way you can start it and succeed in it.
 Here’s an example:

 Instead of joining some expensive MLM program, you can start a free blog and promote products, FOR free without owning them on it.
 This already insures that even if you fail, you lose little.

 Of course that example is very basic, so I have specific examples of how I do online business and why it 100% beats the MLM alternative:

-Whether it’s a scam, a pyramid scheme or even if it’s legitimate, the main point above all these things is that it’s a tough business model to succeed with and I know of way better options, which you now know off too.
+Whether it’s a scam, a pyramid scheme or even if it’s legitimate, the main point above all these things is that it’s a tough business model to succeed with and I personally think there are better options, which I’ve shared with you here.